What’s Really in Your Hair Care? The Truth About What You’re Using

 What ingredients should I avoid if I have a sensitive scalp?

 If your scalp is sensitive, stop letting it get bullied.
 Sulfates, synthetic fragrance, drying alcohols, and parabens are usually the problem.
-They strip, irritate, and then act confused when your scalp freaks out.
+They strip, irritate, and then you’re left trying to fix the reaction they caused.
 If something makes your head itch, burn, or flake, it’s not “detoxing.”
-It’s just not working.
+It’s just not working out for you.

 Are parabens in shampoo actually bad?

 They’re not going to kill you in one use, but they are outdated.
 Parabens are cheap preservatives that stick around because brands don’t feel like reformulating.
 There are plenty of products without them now, so when they’re still in there, it’s a choice.
-You don’t have to participate.
+You don’t have to participate in that.

 How do I tell if my shampoo has sketchy stuff like formaldehyde or phthalates?